+Mr Mark Stowell Qualifications

+Non-Executive Chairman (appointed 16 September 2010)

+Chartered Accountant

-Mr Mark Stowell Qualifications Non-Executive Chairman (appointed 16 September 2010) Chartered Accountant Mr Stowell has over 20 years of corporate finance and resource business management experience.
-He served as manager in the corporate division of Arthur Anderson and subsequently in the establishment and management of a number of successful ventures as principal, including resource companies operating in Australia and internationally.
+Mr Stowell has over 20 years of corporate finance and resource business management experience.
+Mr Stowell has served as manager in the corporate division of Arthur Anderson and subsequently in the establishment and management of a number of successful ventures as principal, including resource companies operating in Australia and internationally.

 Mr Stowell was a founder director of Anvil Mining Ltd (Democratic Republic of Congo), a copper explorer and developer, for seven years until 2000.
 He was a founder and Non-Executive Director of Incremental Petroleum Limited, an oil and gas producer with operations in Turkey and the USA, until its takeover by a USA operator.
 He was Chairman and founder of Mawson West Ltd, a copper producer and explorer which competed an IPO on the Toronto Stock Exchange in one of the largest base metal IPO's of 2011.

 Mr Stowell recently resigned from Cannon Resources Limited following a successful cash takeover bid by Kinterra Capital, a North American private equity fund.

+Mr Ric Dawson Qualifications Managing Director (appointed 18 October 2023) BAppSc (Geology), MBA, MAusIMM

+Mr Dawson holds a BAppSc (Geology) from Curtin University and an MBA from the University of Western Australia.
+Mr Dawson has over 20 years' experience in gold, nickel, copper and kaolin projects throughout Western Australia and the Northern Territory, and as a stockbroker/analyst during that time.

+Mr Dawson has previously held the Manager Director roles with ASX listed companies Prosperity Resources Ltd and Altech Ltd. Mr Dawson's particular fields of expertise are in target generation and evolution of Archean shear-vein style, IOGC and hydrothermal porphyry gold in Australia and Indonesia.
+Mr Dawson was also involved in the development of the initial Australian studies into production of high purity alumna from kaolin deposits.

+Mr Dawson played key roles in the advancement of gold deposits, including the Melville Deposit, the Masuparia Project and various Tennant Creek Projects and the research and development of the process of converting kaolin to high purity alumina at the Meckering Project in Western Australia.

-Mr Mark Bojanjac Qualifications Non-Executive Director (appointed 21 August 2017) BCom, Chartered Accountant Mr Bojanjac is a Chartered Accountant with over 25 years' experience in developing resource companies.
+Mr Mark Bojanjac Qualifications

+Non-Executive Director (appointed 21 August 2017) BCom, Chartered Accountant

+Mr Bojanjac is a Chartered Accountant with over 25 years' experience in developing resource companies.
 Mr Bojanjac was a founding director of Gilt-Edged Mining Limited which discovered one of Australia's highest-grade gold mines and was managing director of a public company which successfully developed and financed a 2.4m oz gold resource in Mongolia.
 He also cofounded a 3m oz gold project in China.

 Mr Bojanjac was most recently Chief Executive Officer of Adamus Resources Limited and oversaw its advancement from an early stage exploration project through its definitive feasibility studies and managed the debt and equity financing of its successful Ghanaian gold mine.

-Mr John Hannaford Qualifications Non-Executive Director (appointed 25 May 2020) BCom, Chartered Accountant, FFin Mr Hannaford is an experienced Company Director & executive with extensive experience as an ASX Director, including as Chairman.
+Mr John Hannaford Qualifications

+Non-Executive Director (appointed 25 May 2020, Resigned 18 October 2023) BCom, Chartered Accountant, FFin

+Mr Hannaford is an experienced Company Director & executive with extensive experience as an ASX Director, including as Chairman.
 A qualified Chartered Accountant and Fellow of the Securities Institute of Australia, Mr Hannaford has founded and listed several companies that successfully listed in ASX.
 He has also advised numerous companies through the ASX listing process in his Corporate Advisory career.
 He has established an extensive corporate network and gained a highly distinguished reputation over the last twenty years corporate life in Australia.

-Mr Simon AdamsNon-Executive Director (appointed 4 October 2019, QualificationsQualificationsresigned 2 November 2022)

-Mr Adams has a wide range of experience in the area of corporate and financial management, corporate compliance and business development.
-Mr Adams has worked in a range of industries across the resource and industrial sectors including oil and gas production, pearl production and distribution, power generation systems, hard-rock exploration and production and finance.